Trainee Spotlight: NDTC’s First Trainee

 Being my first race, I had no idea what to expect or how to run a political campaign, but I’m exceeding all my financial and supporter identification goals because the message I crafted is really resonating in the community.
 I have the utmost confidence for Election Day.

-Want to see Megan in action?
-Check out our trainings HERE
+Want to see Megan in Action?
+Check out our courses in the Online Academy.

 Editor’s Note: Ella Presher also contributed to this post.

 The training and tools you need, when you need them.
 Courses are available 24/7.
 Are you a candidate, campaign staffer or volunteer, at the beginning stages of your campaign or in the home stretch?
 We have the courses to address your specific needs and arm you with the knowledge to win.View course catalogue